 Our own MacGyver: His desire is to use one tool for as many uses as he can.
 He even loves making his kids their own birthday presents for a personal touch.

 A gold medalist (someday): “If there were an Olympics for herding a rank bull on a four-wheeler, I could medal,” he says.

-Vroom Vroom: Jacob loves cars, and wanted to be a racecar driver when he grew up.
+Vroom Vroom: Jake loves cars, and wanted to be a racecar driver when he grew up.
 Since he hasn’t been able to make that dream come true, he settles for restoring and modifying cars as a hobby, mostly BMWs.
 He says he rarely owns less than five cars at any give time…though only two of them might actually be drivable.